More S’porean students heading to Oxbridge: What’s fuelling them?

 “Throughout their time in HCI, students are exposed to information on programmes offered by various universities, and the entry requirements and application procedures of the institutions,” said a school spokesman.

-For example, at its annual education, career and scholarship fair, students get to hear from local universities and scholarship partners.
+For example, at the school’s annual education, career and scholarship fair, students get to hear from local universities and scholarship partners.

-Apart from facilitating visits and information sessions conducted by foreign universities, the education and career guidance unit also works with its network of alumni and university partners to support students in their journey towards higher educationn, said the HCI spokesman.
+Apart from facilitating visits and information sessions conducted by foreign universities, the education and career guidance unit also works with its network of alumni and university partners to support students in their journey towards higher education, said the HCI spokesman.

 When contacted, RI declined to comment.